11:15 Order of Worship

 behold our god

-(Text and tune: Jonathan Baird, Meghan Baird, Ryan Baird, and Stephen Altrogge © 2011 Sovereign Grace Praise (BMI))
+(Text and tune: Jonathan Baird, Meghan Baird, Ryan Baird, and Stephen Altrogge, 2011 © 2011 Sovereign Grace Music)

 Chorus: Behold our God seated on His throne.
 Come, let us adore Him.
 Behold our King: nothing can compare, come let us adore Him!

 Who has given counsel to the Lord?
-Who can question angry of His words?
+Who can question any of His words?
 Who can teach the One who knows all things?
 Who can fathom all His wondrous deeds?
 Chorus

 Who has felt the nails upon His hands, bearing all the guilt of sinful man?
 God eternal, humbled to the grave: Jesus, Savior, risen now to reign!
 Chorus

-Bridge: You will reign for ever!
-(Let Your glory fill the earth!)
+You will reign forever!
+(Let your glory fill the earth)

 we pray for god to help us worship